Lepton Flavor Violating $B\to K^*_2(1430)\mu^{\pm}\tau^{\mp}$ Decays: Introduction

-The hints of LFU violation in $B$ decays automatically lead to a possibility of having lepton flavor violation (LFV) in $B$ decays~\cite{Crivellin:2015era,Becirevic:2016zri}.
-Recent works on flavor violating $\Lambda_b$ baryonic decays can be found in Refs.~\cite{Das:2019omf,Bordone:2021usz}.
+The hints of LFU violation in $B$ decays automatically lead to a possibility of having lepton flavor violation (LFV) in $B$ decays~\cite{Glashow:2014iga,Guadagnoli:2015nra,Crivellin:2015era,Becirevic:2016zri,Das:2019omf,Bordone:2021usz}.
 In this work, we study the flavor violation in $B\to K^*_2\ell_1\ell_2$, where $K^*_2$ is higher excited spin-2 state of $K^*$ meson.
+The tensor meson $K^*_2$ has additional polarizations compared to the $K^*$ meson which could provide new kinematical quantities that are sensitive to the NP.
+Therefore, $B\to K^*_2$ decay could be examined as a complementary decay process to look for new helicity structures compared to the recently measured $B\to K^{*0}\mu\tau$ decay~\cite{LHCb:2022wrs}.
+Our main aim is to investigate the LFV properties of $B\to K^*_2\ell_1\ell_2$ decays if it could provide any interesting features.
 This decay is mediated by $b\to s\ell_1\ell_2$ where we consider $\ell_1$, $\ell_2 = \mu$ or $\tau$.
 The flavor conserving $B\to K^*_2\ell^+\ell^-$ decay has already been well studied within the SM as well as in the NP models~\cite{RaiChoudhury:2006bnu,Hatanaka:2009gb,Hatanaka:2010fpr,Li:2010ra,Lu:2011jm,Aliev:2011gc,Das:2018orb}.
 In particular, BaBar~\cite{BaBar:2003aji} and Belle~\cite{Belle:2002ekk} have already observed the radiative decay $B\to K^*_2\gamma$ and the measured branching ratio is as comparable to that of $B\to K^*\gamma$.
 In this paper, we calculate the two-fold differential decay distribution of $B\to K^*_2\ell_1\ell_2$ in the presence of vector, axial-vector, scalar and pseudo-scalar NP operators.
-Then we investigate the sensitivity of the branching ratio and the forward-backward asymmetry in the $U_1$ LQ model.
+Then we investigate the sensitivities of the branching ratio and the forward-backward asymmetry in the $U_1$ LQ model.
 In doing that, first we obtain the allowed NP parameter spaces of the model by using the most relevant constraints from the flavor observables.
 Finally, we compute the upper limits of these two observables in the $U_1$ model.

 The paper is organized as follows.
 In sec.II, we start with the $b\to s\ell_1\ell_2$ NP Hamiltonian and calculate two-fold decay distribution of $B\to K^*_2\ell_1\ell_2$ decay.
 In sec.III, we discuss the $U_1$ LQ model and investigate its effect on the observables of $B\to K^*_2\mu^{\pm}\tau^{\mp}$ decays.
 In sec.
 IV, we present our conclusions.